buildbot/buildbot/master/docs/relnotes/index.rst

 * The undocumented ``path`` parameter of the :bb:step:`MasterShellCommand` buildstep has been renamed ``workdir`` for better consistency with the other steps.

+* The name and source of a Property have to be unicode or ascii string.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~